 Residents in Nevada can enjoy the benefits of free government cell phones as offered through SafeLink Wireless, Q Link Wireless or ReachOut Wireless.
-In addition to providing free cell phones these companies offer free air time.
-The amount of free air time varies depending on plan selected.
+In addition to providing free cell phones, these companies offer free airtime.
+The amount of free air time varies depending on the plan selected.

 As of February 2012, Assurance Wireless is not yet approved to offer free cell phones in Nevada, but check their website periodically because they’re adding new states all the time.

 Discounted Phone Service in Nevada

 The Lifeline/Link-Up Program makes the free government cell phones and discounted home phone service possible.
 The program assists low-income individuals in securing home phones that otherwise might have been financially difficult to obtain.

 If you opt not to participate in the free government phone program you may be eligible to take advantage of discounted monthly phone service.
 The amount of the monthly discount varies by phone company.
 If you visit the Universal Services Administrative Company’s website you can quickly determine how much of a discount your phone company offers.

 For example, through AT&T you’ll pay between $3.50 and $4.75 for basic service while Filer Mutual Telephone Company charges $14.28 for basic service.
 Other companies such as Century Link will deduct $10.50 from your basic monthly service charge.